willowbk/CMS/README.md

 # Running the Optimizer

-Once installed, the algorithm can be
+Once installed, the algorithm can be run to find the optimum of a standard python function after import:

-#
+`from CMS import optimize`

+An example of this can be found in the `Example` folder.